Meta Discovery: Learning to Discover Novel Classes given Very Limited Data: Meta Discovery for NCDL

-We consider two representative meta-learning methods, MAML and ProtoNet to solve the L2DNCL problem.
-Namely, we will realize MEDI using MAML (MEDI-MAML) and ProtoNet (MEDI-PRO).

-\textbf{MEDI-MAML.} Here, another feature extractor $\Psi$ is given to obtain an embedding of data, following a classifier $g$ with the softmax layer.
-As novel-class data come from the same distribution as known-class data, the feature extractor $\Psi$ should be applicable to the known and novel classes as well.
+\textbf{Realization of Meta Discovery with MAML (MM).} Here, we solve the NCDL problem based on MAML.
+A feature extractor $\pi_{\mathrm{mm}}:\mathcal{X}\to\mathbb{R}^{d_r}$ is given to obtain an embedding of data, following a classifier $g$ with the output dimension equalling to the number of novel classes ($K^\ru$).
+As novel classes share the same high-level semantic features of known classes, the feature extractor $\pi_{\mathrm{mm}}$ should be applicable to known and novel classes.
 The key idea is that similar data should belong to the same class.
-For data pair $(x_i,x_j)$, we denote by the symbol $s_{ij}=1$ if they come from the same class; otherwise, $s_{ij}=0$.
+For data pair $(x_i,x_j)$, let $s_{ij}=1$ if they come from the same class; otherwise, $s_{ij}=0$.

 Following \cite{DBLP:conf/iclr/HanREVZ20}, we adopt a more robust pairwise similarity called \emph{ranking statistics}.
-For $z_i=\Psi(x_i)$ and $z_i=\Psi(x_j)$, we rank the values of $z_i$ and $z_j$ by the magnitude.
+For $z_i=\pi_{\mathrm{mm}}(x_i)$ and $z_j=\pi_{\mathrm{mm}}(x_j)$, we rank the values of $z_i$ and $z_j$ by the magnitude.
 Then we check if the indices of the values of top-$k$ ranked dimensions are the same.
 Namely, $s_{ij}=1$ if they are the same, and $s_{ij}=0$ otherwise.

-We use the pairwise similarities $\{s_{ij}\}_{1\le i,j\le N}$ as pseudo labels to train our feature extractor $\Psi$ and classifier $g$.
-Therefore, we convert L2DNCL from a clustering problem to a classification problem.
-As mentioned above, $g$ is a classifier with the softmax layer, so the inner product $g(z_i)^Tg(z_j)$ is the cosine similarity between $x_i$ and $x_j$, which serves as the score for whether $x_i$ and $x_j$ belong to the same class.
-After sampling training tasks $\{\mathcal{T}_i\}_{i=1}^{n}$, we will train a model by the inner algorithm that optimizes the following \emph{binary cross-entropy} (BCE) loss function:
+We use the pairwise similarities $\{s_{ij}\}_{1\le i,j\le n^\mathrm{l}}$ as pseudo labels to train feature extractor $\pi_{\mathrm{mm}}$ and classifier $g$.
+As mentioned above, $g$ is a classifier with softmax layer, so the inner product $g(z_i)^Tg(z_j)$ is the cosine similarity between $x_i$ and $x_j$, which serves as the score for whether $x_i$ and $x_j$ belong to the same class.
+After sampling training tasks $\{\gT_i\}_{i=1}^{n}$, we train a model by the inner algorithm that optimizes the \emph{binary cross-entropy} (BCE) loss function:

-Entire procedures of L2DNCL by MAML are shown in Algorithm~\ref{alg:maml}.
+Entire procedures of NCDL by MAML are shown in Algorithm~\ref{alg:maml}.
 Following MAML, the parameters of clustering algorithm $\bm{A}$ are trained by optimizing the following loss function:

 where $\alpha>0$ is the learning rate of the inner-algorithm.
-Then we conduct the meta-optimization to update the parameters of cluster algorithm $\bm{A}$ as follows:
+Then we conduct the meta-optimization to update the parameters of clustering algorithm $\bm{A}$ as follows: